onitake/canhat/README.md

 The board layout is built according to the [Micro HAT specification].

+Additionally, the complete [Add-On Boards and HATs] specs apply.

 ### Electronics

 Only standard components from Microchip Semiconductor were used, these can be